Marriage License

 If a party cannot appear in person due to military service, incarceration, or other reason, please contact the clerk's office.
 We try to accommodate special requests.

 In addition to the full names and identifying information for each applicant, you will need to provide the full names (first, middle, and last) of each applicant’s parents.
-Click here to see a sample form.

 In Virginia, you may be married by an authorized minister or civil marriage celebrant who has been credentialed by the court to perform weddings.
 Judges are authorized to perform weddings, as well.
 Be sure to ask your wedding officiant if they have been authorized to celebrate marriages by a Circuit Court in Virginia.
-The clerk's office maintains a list of local civil marriage celebrants.
+The clerk's office maintains a listof local civil marriage celebrants.

 In some cases, the Court can authorize a person who lives in our judicial circuit (Smyth County, Washington County, or the City of Bristol) to perform a wedding.
 For more information, visit “Officiating at a wedding in Virginia”.